drupal-au/drupal-au-docs/features/README.md

 Implementation:

 - primarily static content
-- information about contributing etc
+- information about contributing, Slack channels etc
 - information about why they should get involved.
 What is Drupal.
 What is the community about, etc.
 - users can nominate themselves as mentors available to be contacted by newbies?